-Who doesn’t love pizza?
-This delicious kid fave can easily be turned into a panini for lunch.
-And the best part of this pizza meal?
-You can sneak chopped broccoli into it without your kids even noticing.
+Who doesn’t love fun pizza recipes?
+This delicious kid staple can easily be turned into a panini for lunch.
+And the best part of this pizza meal: You can sneak chopped broccoli into it without your kids even noticing.
 Try this recipe from Parenting.com.

 This post was originally published in 2012 and is updated regularly.